raboof/akka.github.com/blog/_posts/2019-09-09-akka-family-builds.md

 ### Bringing it all together

 The [`sbt-site`](https://github.com/sbt/sbt-site) plugin is used to put API and reference documentation together under one single interlinked site.
-During development `sbt-site` provides `previewSite` task, which generates all of the documentation, starts internal web server, and opens a tab in the browser pointing to the just generated website.
+For local development `sbt-site` provides the `previewSite` task, which generates all of the documentation, starts an internal web server, and opens a tab in the browser pointing to the just generated website.

 ## Release automation

 The intention of the automated release is as little human operator action needed as possible.
-Akka family projects use release issue template to document all of the steps which are needed to make a release.
+Akka family projects use release issue templates to document all of the steps which are needed to make a release.
 Here is an example of [Alpakka](https://github.com/akka/alpakka/blob/64d7da956590a06e68c627a7bbbe6482945c649f/docs/release-train-issue-template.md) project release issue template.

 A couple of sbt plugins are also used to increase the automation of the release.